The Pink Spiders: History

-Creating the group, touring, and finding a label (2003–2004)
+Origins of the group (2003–2004)

 In 2003, Matthew Bell (known as "Matt Friction") led the Nashville quartet, Silent Friction, and performed around the Nashville area.
 He occasionally filled in on guitar for Oliver's Army, where Robert William Fort V (known as "Bob Ferrari") played drums.

 Friction and Ferrari decided to make music together.
 They recruited Jon Decious on bass and a second guitarist, Jamie Mechan.
 Mechan was eventually dismissed from the group.
-The trio contemplated several names, including: "The Pink Tigers" and "The Pink Diablos".
+The trio contemplated several names, including "The Pink Tigers" and "The Pink Diablos".
 They settled on "The Pink Spiders".

 The Pink Spiders recorded their first EP three weeks later.
-According to Ferrari, the record can be described as "bubblegum" music.
-He said: "We didn't try to sound like anyone.
-We just stole from everyone.
-That's what good artists do in my opinion."
 The Pink Spiders Are Taking Over!
 (2004) was influenced by The Ramones, The Dead Boys, Buddy Holly, and the Bay City Rollers.
 The band's live debut consisted of a sold-out show in Nashville.

-Friction was a booking agent for The Muse and used that knowledge to find shows for the band.
-Meanwhile, Ferrari worked as a substitute teacher and the group donated plasma to fund their tours.
-The Pink Spiders also smoked a lot, a habit evident in promotional snapshots of the band.
+Friction used his job as a booking agent for The Muse to find shows for the band.
+Meanwhile, Ferrari worked as a substitute teacher, and the group donated plasma to fund their tours.
 The group eventually befriended the band Sadaharu.
 It was through them that The Pink Spiders found a record label to release their debut studio album.

 The Pennsylvania-based and independent label, CI Records, released Hot Pink on January 4, 2005.
-The album has the trademarks of 1960s teen pop; it features the pop of a needle, crackles, and even hisses in between tracks.
+The album features the trademarks of 1960s teen pop: the pop of a needle, crackles, and even hisses in between tracks.
 Influences from artists such as Elvis Costello, Nick Lowe, and Cheap Trick were apparent in Friction's songwriting.
 A vinyl version of the record was also released by Nashville's Spat!
 Records.

-The band toured nonstop, battling the chaos offered by life on the road; their trailer caught on fire in Buffalo and the band slept in the New York City Subway and the PATH when they had nowhere to sleep.